kumikonomura/LIRI-Bot/README.md

 The spotifyThisSong command will run the spotifyThisSong function and return information regarding a specific song.
 The user enters the command as follows: node 'name of file' spotifyThisSong "name of song" https://github.com/kumikonomura/LIRI-Bot/blob/master/images/snip_2.PNG
+### concertThis
+The concertThis command will run the concertThis function and return